sovrin-foundation/connector-app/README.md

   - Better Comments (aaron-bond.better-comments)
   - Path Autocomplete (ionutvmi.path-autocomplete)

+# Makefile
+- If you want to run the iOS or android emulators from a terminal without the need for the Xcode or Android Studio IDE then you can use the Makefile (this is how Norman runs the iOS and android emulator on his MacBook).
+The commands to setup your environment for the Makefile are:
+  - export PATH=$PWD/node_modules/.bin:$PATH
+  - make clean
+  - make pre-run
+  - make run for iOS and make run-android for android

 # Things to improve

 - [ ] Hydration needs to replace whole store.
 As of now it just changes few values in config store